dannylongeuay/workstation-bootstrap/README.md

 - Droid Sans Mono
 - DejaVu Sans Mono

-> Use of patched fonts are necessary for starship and tmux to render icons correctly.
+> Use of patched fonts are necessary for the terminal/shell to render dev icons correctly.

 ## Neovim